Make your web browser more exciting, because you deserve it

-Play around with Chrome’s appearance by opening the browser’s menu (the three vertical dots in the top right) and choosing Settings, then Themes.
-You’ll find a host of them—from a simple cool blue look to more elaborate designs based on space imagery—all made by other Chrome users and Google itself.
+Play around with Chrome’s appearance by opening the browser’s menu (the three vertical dots in the top right) and choosing Settings, Appearance, and then Theme.
+This will take you to the Chrome Web Store, where, you’ll find a host of visual options—from a simple cool blue look to more elaborate designs based on space imagery—all made by other Chrome users and Google itself.
 Click on any theme to install it.

 Beyond the extensive selection of themes, however, there are only a few other customization options in terms of how Chrome looks.
 You can select which extensions and add-ons get shortcuts on the toolbar, though.
-Just choose More Tools and Extensions from the main Chrome menu, then dive into the individual options for each extension.
+Just choose Extensions from the main Chrome settings sidebar, then dive into the individual options for each extension.
 Sometimes, you’ll be able to add an extension to the toolbar by toggling it off and on again on the same screen.

-Head to the main app menu (the button with three lines in the top right), then choose Customize to change the buttons and shortcuts available in Firefox.
+Head to the main app menu (the button with three lines in the top right), then choose More Tools and Customize Toolbar to change the buttons and shortcuts available in Firefox.
 Simply drag and drop icons from the main list to the toolbar at the top, or drag them out again to remove them.
 Firefox also lets you drag icons around on the toolbar to reposition them.

 Drag shortcuts up to the top right to place them in what Firefox calls the Overflow Menu (the two greater-than symbols).
 They won’t take up room on the toolbar, but will be accessible in a couple of clicks—another option if you want to keep something close at hand.
 To go back to the way Firefox was when you first installed it, click Restore Defaults.

-To really revamp the look of Firefox, click the Themes button at the bottom, which will let you switch between the browser’s built-in light and dark themes.
-Doing so changes the color of the toolbar, the toolbar buttons, the browser menus, the “new tab” screen, and various other bits of the browser interface.
+To really revamp the look of Firefox, click the Themes button at the bottom, which will let you switch between the browser’s built-in light, dark, and “alpenglow” themes.
+Doing so will change the color of the toolbar, the toolbar buttons, the browser menus, the “new tab” screen, and various other bits of the browser interface.